-Young carers are children and young people, under the age of 18, who look after someone in their family who has an illness, a disability, or is affected by mental ill-health or substance misuse.
+Young carers are children and young people, under 18, who look after someone in their family who has an illness, a disability, or is affected by mental ill-health or substance misuse.
 They take on tasks that would normally be done by an adult.

 - practical tasks, such as cooking, housework and shopping

-- physical care, such as lifting, helping a parent on stairs or with physiotherapy
+- physical care, such as lifting, helping a parent on stairs or with physio

 - personal care, such as dressing, washing, helping with toileting needs

-- managing the family budget, collecting benefits and prescriptions
+- managing the family budget, going for benefits and prescriptions

 - looking after or ‘parenting’ younger brothers or sisters